 Orders can be limit or market orders, stop and trailing stop orders, or OCO orders, but no order restrictions are allowed.
-Quotes can be Standard quotes, Price-without-turnover quotes (PWT), or matching quotes.
-Standard quotes can be entered only in Book or Pre-Call.
+Quotes can be Standard quotes, Indicative quotes, Price-without-turnover quotes (PWT), or matching quotes.
+Standard quotes and Indicative quotes can be entered only in Book or Pre-Call.
 PWT quotes can be entered in Pre-Call only and have quantities of zero.
 A matching quote entered in instrument state Book or Pre-Call is treated like a Standard quote.
 A matching quote entered in Auction-Call triggers an immediate matching.
+Indicative quotes behave like Standard quotes except that they never take part themselves in matching.

 - Instrument is in Pre-Call.

 - o Order entered: Sell 10@5.

-- Order entered: Buy 10@22.
+- o Order entered: Buy 10@22.

 - No match since no quote.

-- Standard Quote entered: 0@10 vs 0@20.
+- Standard Quote or Indicative Quote entered: 0@10 vs 0@20.

 - Immediate match without Auction 10@15,

-- since 15 is the midpoint of 10 and 20 from the quote, and no surplus.
+since 15 is the midpoint of 10 and 20 from the quote, and no surplus.

 - Instrument is in Pre-Call.

 - o Order entered: Sell 10@5.

 - Order entered: Buy 10@22.

 - No match since no quote.

-- Standard Quote entered: 0@10 vs 100@20.
+- Standard Quote 0@10 vs 100@20, or resp.
+Indicative Quote entered

 - Immediate match without Auction 10@10,

-- since ask surplus on ask side shifts auction price towards the opposite side.
+since ask surplus on ask side shifts auction price towards the opposite side.